Ray Stricklyn: Television

+Stricklyn played the role of adolescent 'Jesse' opposite Ida Lupino in 'That Woman' on Singer's Four Star Playhouse (1956).
 Stricklyn had the role of Howard Alston Hawkins in Days of Our Lives (1991–1992).
 He made two guest appearances on the CBS courtroom drama series Perry Mason.
 In 1960 he played defendant Gerald Norton in "The Case of the Bashful Burro," and in 1963 he played Reed Brent in "The Case of the Festive Felon."
 He portrayed Stanley in a 1961 episode of The Tom Ewell Show.
 In 1966 he appeared on the World War II drama Combat!, as Private Earl Konieg in the episode "Headcount".
 He also appeared in episodes of popular shows like Cheers, Seinfeld, The Nanny, Wiseguy, and many more.

 Other work

 Stricklyn took work in a fudge factory and then worked as a typist for a mailing company.
 In 1973 he joined the public relations firm John Springer Associates in Los Angeles and became one of the most influential publicists in Hollywood, working with some of the biggest names in entertainment, including Henry Fonda, Shelley Winters, Janet Leigh, Elizabeth Taylor, and Bette Davis.
 He also handled the US debut of the Rubik's Cube.
 He eventually became the head of the company's West Coast office.

 In 1983 Stricklyn and Charlotte Chandler wrote a one-hour one-man show, Confessions of a Nightingale, about Tennessee Williams.
 Stricklyn portrayed Williams in the production, which was adapted from Chandler's interviews with Williams.
 Critic John Simon wrote in New York magazine: "Ray Stricklyn ... does a fine job as Williams.
 The accent may waver a bit, but all those small mannerisms, tics, idiosyncratic intonations, hesitancies, shifts of mood are fraught with authenticity."

 Four weekend performances at the Beverly Hills Playhouse were planned but it was received so enthusiastically that it ran for over a year.
 Eva Marie Saint and her husband Jeffrey Hayden took out a full-page advertisement in Daily Variety urging everyone to see the show.
 He was twice named Best Actor of the Year by the LA Drama Critics Circle and LA Weekly.
 The show was then taken to Broadway and toured the US for another year.
 It was then performed at the Edinburgh Festival.